 On January 29, 2018, Governor Jay Inslee rejected the largest proposed oil train terminal in the United States.
 This was a major victory for our climate and river communities.

-Columbia Riverkeeper worked closely allies to push Oregon to adopt the nation’s most protective limits on toxic water pollution in 2011.
+Columbia Riverkeeper worked closely with allies to push Oregon to adopt the nation’s most protective limits on toxic water pollution in 2011.

 Columbia Riverkeeper was honored to be one of the many groups to endorse and work on the Portland Clean Energy Initiative (PCEI) in 2018.